 An Ursuline Sister and member of the Congregation’s Leadership team, Anne Marie is also a member of the Board of Directors of the All Ireland Spiritual Guidance Association (AISGA).

 Michael Howlett has a doctorate in Theology, and a PhD in English.
-He is Professor and Head of Department of Applied Arts at Waterford Institute of Technology (WIT), Waterford, Ireland, where he also lectures in Theology and Religious Studies, and offers the Interdisciplinary Seminars.
-He has developed many undergraduate and graduate programmes for the department, the most recent being the interdisciplinary BA Honours which includes majors in Theology and Religious Studies, and in English, and the MA in Social Studies contributing modules on Social Justice, Contemporary Spirituality, and Faith, Communities and Society.
+He is Professor Emeritus and retired Head of Department of Applied Arts at Waterford Institute of Technology (WIT), Waterford, Ireland, where he also lectured in Theology and Religious Studies, and offered the Interdisciplinary Seminars.
+He developed many undergraduate and graduate programmes for the department, the most recent being the interdisciplinary BA Honours which includes majors in Theology and Religious Studies, and in English, and the MA in Social Studies contributing modules on Social Justice, Contemporary Spirituality, and Faith, Communities and Society.
 His research interests lie in the interacting relationships between literature, society, spirituality and religion, and he has published in Irish and European theological journals.
 As well as serving on the SpIRE Advisory Group he is a member of the Social Justice Ireland board and its Academic Advisory committee.

 Michael’s interest in spirituality developed when he was working with youth services and parish renewal more than thirty years ago.
 Following this experience he began a study of Patrick Kavanagh for his theology doctorate in which he focused on the Human Being in Kavanagh’s poetry.
 This work led him to appreciate the fundamental spiritual dimension of human beings, a conviction which was further strengthened in a doctoral study of James Joyce’s writings.
 For Michael, spirituality is a core value and starting point and lies at the heart of religion and of pastoral and social renewal.